aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

 **Prerequisites**

-- An Azure account with an active subscription.
-Create an account for free.

 - An Azure Web App with a PremiumV2-tier or higher app service plan deployed in your Azure subscription.

 1. Click on the Azure Portal icon on the VM desktop and login with the Azure credentials from the Lab Environment details page.